chuckstack/chuckstack.github.io/src-ls/tool-mdbook.md

 # mdBook

 [mdBook](https://rust-lang.github.io/mdBook/) is the easiest way to publish your work instructions.
-It turns markdown files into a static website.
+It turns markdown files into a static website that is easily searched and consumed by AI.

 The list of reasons we love mdBook.

 - It is an active project, and it is well documented.
 - It is open source.
-- It makes creating and maintaining work instructions almost trivial.
+- It makes publishing work instructions almost trivial.
 - It makes the data we need to do our jobs immediately available.
 - It can be deployed in every corner of the world.
 - It can be deployed in hybrid cloud scenarios.